home child injury

 Compensation for pain and suffering addresses the non-economic damages a child endures following an injury.
 This form of compensation recognizes the physical pain, emotional distress, and psychological trauma that can accompany serious injuries.

-Calculating pain and suffering can be complex, as it involves assessing the severity and duration of the child's suffering, the impact on their quality of life, and any long-lasting effects.
+Calculating pain and suffering can be difficult, as it involves assessing the severity and duration of the child's suffering, the impact on their quality of life, and any long-lasting effects.
 Factors such as the child's age, the extent of the injury, and the recovery process are reviewed.
 Courts may also take into account the emotional toll that the child’s injuries are likely to have on the family.

 Determining loss of future earning capacity involves projecting the child's future career prospects, taking into consideration their skills, education, and the typical earnings associated with their likely career path.
 Expert testimony from vocational specialists and economists often plays a significant role in these assessments.
 The calculation also factors in the child's age at the time of injury and the severity of the disability affecting their ability to work.